vijayst/react-native-places/codementor.md

   }
 });
 ```
 The MapView component is placed within a View component.
 The View component has styles set for background color and padding.
-The style of `flex: 1` makes a `Flexbox` which fills the entire screen.

 The MapView component should be provided with the initial region.
 The region is set by the `region prop`.
 The region has five properties: latitude, longitude, latitudeDelta (zoom), longitudeDelta and title.